Looking for the newest and best cell phones for kids in Canada for 2018? We've got you covered!

-Check out this guide to the newest and best kids cell phones in Canada for 2017.
-Some cell phones are better for kids than others and you can get yours for as low as $50, which is perfect if you've got a solid family cell phone plan.
+Some cell phones are better suited for kids than others, and to save you time researching, we've compiled this guide to help you choose the right phones.
+You can find phones for as low as $55, which is perfect if you've got a solid family cell phone plan.

 Best Kids Cell Phones under $55

-Simple, durable, and cheap option that delivers a happy medium between phones that are too basic, and those that are too-advanced ones.
+A simple, durable, and inexpensive option that delivers a happy medium between phones that are too basic, and those that are too-advanced.

 Best Kids Cell Phones under $100